5skr0ll3r/Cthulhu/tofix.md

-Chtulhu.py: When pasing to header function accesable from Header object i pass data first to varible self.data and then to the function to see if data exists so the request can procced fix:pass directly to the header() method so i don't have to create every time an instance of the Header object
+Chtulhu.py: When pasing to header function accesable from Header object i pass data first to varible self.data and then to the function to see if data exists so the request can procced fix:pass directly to the header() method so i don't have to create every time an instance of the Header object (make static)

 ReqSpliter: when reterning path i regex out the "/" so i manually put it for the file manager to work